 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
 They are based on our understanding of legislation at the date of publication.23 May 2022

 One of the outcomes of a salary sacrifice arrangement can be to help generate pension contributions for employees.
-Many providers offer a salary sacrifice calculator to help with the calculations and Aegon’s individual and bulk spreadsheets can be found here.
-These offer the following two options:
+Many providers offer a salary sacrifice calculator to help with the calculations and Aegon has an individual salary sacrifice calculator for individual quotes and a bulk spreadsheet for multiple quotes.
+These offer the following quote options:

-- Keep pension contributions constant – this allows an employee to maintain the same pension contribution and increase their take-home pay by sacrificing some or their salary.
+TYPE 1: Keep pension contributions constant (KPCC) – allows an employee to maintain their current pension contribution and increase their take-home pay by sacrificing some or their salary.
 The employee contribution before sacrifice changes to an employer contribution after sacrifice.